 - Do not overdose your dog.
 Symptoms of overdose include rapid heartbeat, muscle tremors, labored breathing, confusion, fever, seizures, and more.
 If you see any of these, you’ll need to make an emergency visit to the vet, so again, make sure you consult with your vet about using the medication and giving the right dosage.

 - It’s not good for some dogs.
 Never give Benadryl to puppies without first asking your vet.
-It also shouldn’t be given to pregnant or nursing dogs, or to dogs with other medical conditions, such as glaucoma, cardiovascular disease or high blood pressure.
+Do not give pregnant or nursing dogs, or to dogs with other medical conditions, such as glaucoma, cardiovascular disease or high blood pressure.

-- Topicals have a down side.
-There are Benadryl gels and creams you can use on your dog’s itchy skin, but they sometimes can cause irritation, especially if you’re using it over a longer period of time.
-Topicals should NOT be applied to blistered patches of skin – and be careful not to overdose if you’re also treating with tablets.
+- Topicals have a downside.
+There are Benadryl gels and creams you can use on your dog’s itchy skin, but they sometimes can cause irritation, especially if you’re using them over a longer period of time.
+Do NOT be appy topicals to blistered patches of skin.
+Be careful not to overdose if you’re also treating with tablets.